sumitppawar/sumitppawar.github.io/_posts/2020-11-07-trampoline-scala-stack-saftey.md

 layout: single
 ---

-This read is about being stack safety in scala and what are ways to be stack safe.
+This read is about being stack safety in scala and what are the ways to be stack safe.

 Before getting into `Trampoline` first let's understand  what is tail recursion ?
 And how  `scala compiler` optimize it ?